Shawn5141/UW-CSE451-Operating-System-Lab/lab/lab3design.md

-# Lab 2 Design Doc: Multiprocessing
+# Lab 3 Design Doc: Address Space Management

 ## Overview
 The goal of this lab is to manage address spaces

 ### Major Parts
   - sbrk: Allocates more memory at runtime for a process.
-Increases the user's heap space
+Increases the user's heap space and supports memory allocation and deallocation at the byte-level

   - Run shell commands: Load the shell after xk boots.
 Run commands `cat`, `echo`, `grep`, `ls`, `wc` alond with `|`